BSc/MSc Social Sciences (Lille/Münster), PGCAP (York), PhD (Münster)

-I have worked at the University of York since 2010, teaching postgraduate students on our online programmes in Public Policy, Administration and Management, with a particular focus on social policy, public management and policy analysis.
+I am a Lecturer in Public and Social Policy, teaching students on the Department's undergraduate and postgraduate degree courses, with a particular focus on our online programmes in Public Policy, Administration and Management.
 Since 2014, I have been Programme Director for the MA in Public Policy and Management, and since 2018 Programme Leader for all four online MA programmes.

-My research interests, drawing on critical social theory, evolve around the conflictual nature of social policies and public services, to analyse the political drivers behind the transformations of welfare systems and to assess how these changes impact on social integration and democratic government.
+My research interests in a broader sense, drawing on critical social theory, evolve around the conflictual nature of social policies and public services, to analyse the political drivers behind the transformations of welfare systems and to assess how these changes impact on social integration and democratic government.